boers001/docker-introduction/markdown/part1.md

 ```
 docker run --rm ubuntu cowsay "Hello world"
 ```
 * You can push your change to the docker registry therefore you need to create an own repository.
-But rememeber it is a bad practice to push manual build binaries into a repository.
+But remember it is a bad practice to push manual build binaries into a repository.

 !SUB